 You'll also receive $120 of Uber Cash each year ($10 per month) to be used on rides or Uber Eats.
 If you frequently use Uber or order food through Uber Eats, this is a big win and further helps offset the cards annual fee.

-Finally, Amex recently added a few new benefits to the Gold Card to help justify the recent price hike.
+Finally, Amex added a few new benefits to the Gold Card last year to help justify its price hike.
 You'll now get up to $100 per year in Resy credit – broken into semi-annual chunks of up to $50 each.
-And you'll also get up to $84 per year in statement credits for purchases at Dunkin' Donuts – broken up into chunks of $7 per month.
+And you'll also get up to $84 per year in statement credits for purchases at Dunkin' Donuts in the U.S. – broken up into chunks of $7 per month.

 Just be warned: Unused credits don't roll over to the next month (or six months).
 These are all use-it-or-lose-it benefits